 No, not everyone with Lynch syndrome will get cancer.

-Having colon cancer before that age of 50 is a possible sign of Lynch syndrome.
-Also, another sign that may suggest a risk of Lynch syndrome is if people in your family had colon cancer when they were young.
+Having colon cancer before the age of 50 is a possible sign of Lynch syndrome.
+Also another sign that may suggest a risk of Lynch syndrome is if people in the patient’s family had colon cancer when they were young.